Bengali cuisine: Mezban

 Mezban (locally known as Mejjan) is the Bengali word for special occasion feasts in the Chittagong region of Bangladesh.
-Historically Mezbani is a traditional regional feast where people are invited to enjoy a meal with white rice and beef, besides other dishes rich in animal fat and dairy.
-It is held on the occasions such as death anniversary, birth anniversary, celebrating successes, launching of a new business, entry into a new house, the birth of a child, marriage, aqiqah and circumcision, ear piercing of girls and naming of the newborn.
-The invitation of the Mezban ceremony generally remains open for all and various people to different places and neighbourhoods convey the invitation for the feast.
+Historically, Mezbani is a traditional regional feast where people are invited to enjoy a meal with white rice and beef, besides other dishes rich in animal fat and dairy.
+It is held on occasions such as death anniversaries, birth anniversaries, celebrating successes, launching a new business, entry into a new house, the birth of a child, marriage, aqiqah and circumcision, ear piercing of girls, and naming of the newborn.
+The invitation to the Mezban ceremony generally remains open for all, and various people to different places and neighbourhoods convey the invitation for the feast.
 In urban areas, attending a mezban is by invitation only.
 Usually, the consumption of food at Mezbani takes place from morning to afternoon.

 Beef-based dishes are preferred by Bengali Muslims and are a symbol of social prestige for a Mezban feast.
 The rich and the poor arrange feasts on various occasions as much as circumstances allow them.
-It has a distinct style of cooking and proper Mezban meat demands a certain skill; for example: The unique beef curry served in this feast is known as Mezbani gosht, that carries a distinctive recipe, knowledge of which is essentially confined within the Chittagonian cooks.
+It has a distinct style of cooking, and proper Mezban meat demands a certain skill; for example: the unique beef curry served in this feast is known as Mezbani gosht, which carries a distinctive recipe, knowledge of which is essentially confined within the Chittagonian cooks.